-Nimra J. Chowdhry, State Legislative Fellow
+Nimra J. Chowdhry, State Legislative Counsel

 Nimra holds a J.D. and a master’s certificate in Women’s Gender and Sexuality Studies from the University of Houston.
-She earned her Bachelor’s degree in Government and Women and Gender Studies from The University of Texas at Austin.
+She earned her bachelor’s degree in Government and Women and Gender Studies from The University of Texas at Austin.

 Nimra is fluent in Urdu.